mlflow/mlflow/docs/source/llms/langchain/index.rst

 These dependencies are tracked by MLflow as model metadata, so that downstream serving systems can ensure authentication from your deployed LangChain application to these dependent resources just works.

-These features ensures consistency between development and production environments, reducing deployment risks with less manual intervention.
+These features ensure consistency between development and production environments, reducing deployment risks with less manual intervention.

 MLflow Evaluate
 ^^^^^^^^^^^^^^^